strapi/strapi/docs/3.0.0-beta.x/guides/send-email.md

 ## Apply our changes

-Here we want check if the content of the comment contains a bad words.
+We want to check if the content of the comment contains a bad words.

-And if it is, send an email by using the [programmatic usage](../plugins/email.md) of the Email plugin.
+If it does, we want to send an email using the [Email plugin](../plugins/email.md)

 **Path —** `./api/comment/controller/Comment.js`